-It has been a while since I’ve spent time on a hardtail.
+It has been some time since I’ve spent time on a hardtail.
 A few buddies and myself put in a number of rides last winter on the NW Oregon coast rolling fully rigid single speeds, and it was a pretty good time.
 Sandy trails with short climbs and zero bike maintenance equals lots of fun and little work.
 Not ever having to worry about shifting, or doing anything other than pedaling and navigating the trail can equal a fun and simplified trail experience.
 Since then I’ve sold the bike I was previously riding on and patiently waited for my latest project to arrive- a custom Wolfhound rigid 29er.

 Those who know me will know that I’m a die hard 26″ rider- I love swoopy, jump filled slalom-like trails more than anything, and the larger 29″ wheels aren’t known for their handling in the turns.
 However, for this project, I wasn’t looking for a bike to replace my favorite all mountain steed.
 Instead the goal was create a versatile bike set up for getting around during the wet season and putting miles on in style.
 In essence, a low maintenance machine that would always be ready to be ridden.
 It needed to be single speed compatible, but offer options for a rear derailleur as well.
 Single speed is super fun, but ditching the front derailleur is a nice compromise between simplicity and having the option to change gears.
 Since I don’t have a road bike or a cross bike, this bike might be called into that role as well.
 The 700c rims that 29″ tires roll on can easily mount up slicks- with the correct size rim.
 Oh, and it had to be pretty.
 Really, really pretty.
 Isn’t that the point of a custom one-off?
 In my eyes, the hardtail never died, it just became delegated to filling a niche role.
 I already had a hardtail with 26″ wheels specifically for dirt jumping and straight abuse, so for XC and distance duties, 29″ wheels made perfect sense.
 They move quickly in a straight line, keep their momentum, and are fast on the road.